Greginkansas/-openhab-openhab1wiki/IHC-Binding.md

 Such as previous example, but resource value will additionally asked from controller ones per every minute.

     Number Temperature_Kitchen "Temperature [%.1f °C]" <temperature> (Temperature, FF_Kitchen) { ihc="0x97E00A:60" }

+## Binding version before 1.7.0

+If you are still using old IHC binding version (before 1.7.0), you need to follow instructions below.

+Controller TLS certificate is self signed, so by default OpenHAB (precisely Java) will not allow TLS connection to controller for security reason.
+You need to import controller TLS certificate to trusted list by using java keytool.

+You can download controller TLS certificate e.g. by Firefox browser; just open HTTPS connection to your controller IP address (https://192.168.1.2), click "lock" icon (just before URL box) -> more information -> security tab -> view certificate -> details tab -> export.

+Keytool usage:

+    $JAVA_HOME/bin/keytool -importcert -alias <some descriptive name> -keystore <path to keystore> -file <certificate file>

+See more information about the keytool from [here](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html).

+Keytool usage example (OS X):

+    sudo keytool -importcert -alias ELKO -keystore /System/Library/Java/Support/CoreDeploy.bundle/Contents/Home/lib/security/cacerts -file ELKOLivingSystemController.pem